crj341/nanoforce/README.md

 expt_1.plot_adhesion_modulus()
 ```
 ## Saving and reloading results
-To save the calculate results, including force curves and parameters, use 'save_data'.
+To save the calculated results, including force curves and parameters, in a format which can be re imported by the 'nanoforce' package later on use 'save_data'.
 This will open a window prompting you to select a folder and file name for saving.
 Leave the file extension blank.
 ```
 expt_1.save_data()
 ```